joomlaworks/kdk-change-locale/README.md

 Define extra languages in the '$languages' array.

 ## To Do
-Add option to dynamically set the languages or backend UI to manually set the from the WP backend.
+Add option to dynamically set the languages based on installed language packs in WordPress or add a WP backend UI to manually set the languages.